Restaurant Promotion Ideas You Can Try Today

 Before we get into the mechanics of the new marketing module, let’s see how a promo looks and behaves.

 The promotions that you create will show up in your online menu and shopping cart, either from the beginning or after inserting a coupon code (we’ll cover this later in the post).
-Either way, this is the how the promotions will look.
+Either way, this is how the promotions will look.

 See more of them in our demo, Restaurant Pronto: